panuhorsmalahti/gulp-tslint/README.md

 ##### Peer dependencies

-The `tslint` module is a peer dependency of `gulp-tslint`, which allows you to update tslint independently from gulp-tslint.
+The `tslint` module is a peer dependency of `gulp-tslint`, which allows you to update tslint independently from gulp-tslint. gulp-tslint requires TypeScript version >=2 and tslint version >=4.

 Usage:
 ```typescript